 Observing the severity of his situation, Beethoven’s doctors advised the composer and star performer to temporarily reside in the tiny Austrian village of Heiligenstadt, in English “Heaven’s Town”, a picturesque hamlet surrounded by pristine woodlands and babbling brooks as a last attempt for him to come to terms with his condition.

-Beethoven acquiesced to his doctors’ advice because it was tacitly understood: He either accept the fact his freedom would never be regained once deafness had completely set in or consciously opt to no longer function in the world and succumb to life ceasing to exist by his own doing.
+Beethoven acquiesced to his doctors’ advice because it was tacitly understood: He either accepted the fact his freedom would never be regained once deafness had completely set in or consciously opted to no longer function in the world and succumbed to life ceasing to exist by his own doing.